rhshattered/Goblin/README.md

 # It is reccomended to clone into a folder not to desktop
 git clone --recursive https://github.com/ttvtempest17/Goblin
 ```

+### Ideal Development
+Since Goblin is created with Microsoft Visual Studio Community 2019 </br>
+Premake favors it as it has some settings not available to other ide's. </br>

+New graphics cards are something Goblin loves because of Vulkan. </br>

 ## Goblins Mission
 -Cross Platform Wonderfullness </br>
 -C++ 20 Paradigms </br>